NaxonRO/calculator/README.md

 - #### tkinter <br>
 ``$ sudo apt install python3-tk``

-# How to use it
+## How to Use It

+### Navigate to the Calculator Directory:
-- In the linux command move to the directory where is the calculator.py and then type the command ``python3 calculator.py``
+- Open your terminal and move to the directory where calculator.py is located.
+``$ cd /path/to/your/calculator/directory``

+### Run the Calculator:
+- Execute the following command:
+``$ python3 calculator.py``

+### Using the Calculator:
-- A prompt will appear and you will see the UI of the calculator
+- A prompt will appear displaying the UI of the calculator.
-- You can do math calculs by adding numbers and operation with clicks on it
+- You can perform mathematical calculations by clicking on the numbers and operations.
-- After added all the expression, press equal to see the result
+- After entering the entire expression, press the Equal (=) button to see the result.

+## Features
+- Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Support for square root calculations.
+- Clear and remove last character functionality.